telepath9/ESPclock/README.md

 ![alt text](https://github.com/telepath9/ESPclock/blob/6b2b2224a42deda354a8a7220dcf724643eb9c2e/pics/pic1.jpg)

-🔜In the next release, the v2.0, user wouldn't need to use hardcoded credentials anymore, plus there would be some other features so, stay tuned...
+🔜In the next release, the v2.0, user won't need to use hardcoded credentials anymore, plus there would be some other features so, stay tuned...